yuri-karpovich/dockerfiles/README.md

 # FORK for testing purpose
-This gem is created for testing purpose.
-Please use original gem by the link https://github.com/nik-kor/dockerfiles
+This Dockerfile is forked for testing purpose.
+Please use original code by the link https://github.com/nik-kor/dockerfiles

 # To run container: